 Second, in Urban Studies, with research focusing on poststructuralism, assemblage theory, and actor-network theory.
 My broad expertise in poststructuralist theory has enabled me to recast the conceptual apparatus and empirical approach of urban studies to effectively critique and overturn the neo-Marxist world city, global city, and interlocking world city network concepts (and the error of the ordinary cities notion) to understand cities not only as connected, but as always striving to prohibit and disguise their unbinding and destabilization as networked assemblages: e.g. see ‘World city actor-networks’ (2003) and ‘World city topologies’ (2003) in Progress in Human Geography; ‘Beyond the global city concept and the myth of “command and control”‘ (2014) and ‘Questioning the theoretical basis of current global city research: structures, networks, and actor-networks’ (2011) in the International Journal of Urban and Regional Research; ‘The ordinary city trap’ in Environment and Planning A (2013); etc. My latest research is concerned with introducing, explaining, developing, and inventing an approach to Urban Studies that is founded on the philosophy of Jean Baudrillard.
 See, for example, my entry on ‘Jean Baudrillard’ for The Wiley Blackwell Encyclopedia of Urban and Regional Studies (2017).
-My research on world cities features in the AS / A Level Geography syllabus, and has been translated into Chinese.
-Current service to the wider discipline concerns my editing of a major textbook – Smith RG ed.
-(2019) The Companion to Urban Studies (Routledge).
+My research on world cities features in the AS / A Level Geography syllabus, has been translated into Chinese, and is featured in my TED talk.

 A list of my 100+ publications (published or in press; not those in preparation – i.e. invited, under contract, under translation, or in draft for intended submission to a journal etc.) is available through my Swansea University Staff Page.